Major edits/changes from recent updates marked in blue!

-Why the sudden shift to berserker on some of those weapons?
-First off, because of the weapons listed with Berserker, none of them benefit from condition damage.
+Why the sudden shift to Berserker on some of those weapons?
+First off, none of the weapons listed with Berserker benefit from condition damage, thus it would be pointless to have additional condition damage on them.
 Also, the rest of your equips/trait set-up is so defense oriented that it's not a risk at all to go glass cannon stats on the one or two weapons that you will hardly ever use.
-Also none of the weapons can heal, except for the focus, but even then the healing is very, very small, so there's little benefit from investing in anymore healing power.
+Lastly, none of the weapons can heal, except for the focus, but even then the healing is very, very small, so there's little benefit from investing in anymore healing power.
 The difference in Deathly Invigoration healing will be hardly noticeable.

 Upgrades and Sigils

 There are very few effects of runes that minion masters can benefit from.
-Therefore, it is preferable to use either orbs or crests for all your slots, since the total number of stats you gain from those is greater than the number of stats you gain from runes (except for runes of divinity, which is insanely expensive and offers little specialization).
-Therefore, I recommend filling everything with either Sapphire Orbs or Crests of the Rabid.
-Both these options are also much cheaper than runes, especially such sets as runes of the afflicted.
+Therefore, it is preferable to use orbs, since the total number of stats you gain from those is greater than the number of stats you gain from runes (except for runes of divinity, which is insanely expensive and offers little specialization).
+Therefore, I recommend filling everything with Sapphire Orbs.
+These are also much cheaper than runes.

 Sigils on your other weapons don't matter a whole lot.
 Sigil of Force is a good choice for any weapon, as is Sigil of Agony (increase bleed duration) for your trident, scepter, or off-hand dagger.
 Really though, any effects are negligible and you can do whatever you want.
 Perhaps having a Sigil of Agony on your trident is really the only sigil that will have a real importance in some cases, since you will mainly be using trident underwater.